Malcolm Brown (American football): Professional career

-St. Louis / Los Angeles Rams
+St. Louis / Los Angeles Rams (first stint)

 On May 2, 2015, Brown signed with the St. Louis Rams as an undrafted free agent.
 He was released by the Rams on September 5, 2015, and was signed to the practice squad the next day.
 On December 31, 2015, Brown was promoted to the 53-man roster.
 On January 3, 2016, in the regular season finale, he made his NFL debut and had four carries for 17 yards in a 19–16 loss to the San Francisco 49ers.
 In a backup role in the 2016 season, he had 18 carries for 39 yards and three receptions for 46 yards.

 Brown entered the 2017 season as the Rams' No. 2 running back behind Todd Gurley.
 On September 10, 2017, in the 46–9 victory over the Indianapolis Colts in the season opener, Brown recorded his first career touchdown on a three-yard rush in the fourth quarter.
 On October 15, against the Jacksonville Jaguars, he had a touchdown on a blocked punt.
-He earned his first career start in Week 17 in place of Todd Gurley after the Rams decided to rest their starters in preparation for the playoffs.
+He earned his first career start in Week 17 in place of Gurley after the Rams decided to rest their starters in preparation for the playoffs.
 He rushed for 54 yards in the game and caught four passes for seven yards.
 Overall, he finished the 2017 season with 246 rushing yards, one rushing touchdown, nine receptions, and 53 receiving yards.